-The static events include the Technical Documentation and Team Presentation, and the Dynamic events include the missions.
+The static events include the Technical Documentation and Team Presentation, and the dynamic events include the missions.
 The presentations will be held in-person during the competition, while the documentation will be submitted in advance.
 The static events will be evaluated and scored by a jury of professionals within the field.
+The static events are mandatory for all teams.
 The criteria for the static events will be specified in a later revision of this document.

-Rev. 2.2
+Rev. 2.3

-The dynamic events (i.e., missions) will be scored based on the results of the mission as well as the execution (i.e., demonstration of autonomous behavior).
+The dynamic events (i.e., missions) will be scored based on the results of the mission as well as the execution method (i.e., demonstration of autonomous behavior).
 A combination of autonomous and piloted mission strategy is allowed.
 To encourage creativity and innovation, the teams are free to decide how to solve a mission, as long as they stay within the rules and framework of the competition.
+If your team is unsure if your planned strategy is allowed, contact TAC Challenge.
 Autonomous behavior will award the highest scoring, but also represent the highest risk for success.
 The missions are detailed in the Mission Booklet.

 Competition Scoring

 Static Events Maximum Points

 Technical Documentation 100

 Team Presentation 100

-Dynamic Events Maximum Points
+Dynamic Events (Missions) Maximum Points

+Docking 180

 Pipeline Inspection 200 (approximately)

-Docking TBA
+Visual Inspection TBA

-Valve Intervention TBA
+Valve Intervention 160

-Structure inspection TBA